Logo

 Scott Gottlieb wrote an editorial in The Wall Street Journal, on the day of the health plan's launch, predicting the ensuing problems with the healthcare.

-Scott Gottlieb argued that patients who received Medicaid had worse outcomes, including death, with conditions like head and neck cancer than patients who had no insurance coverage at all.
+Scott Gottlieb argued that studies showed some patients who received Medicaid had worse outcomes, including death, when they had certain conditions like head and neck cancer, compared to patients who had no insurance coverage at all.

 In October 2019, Scott Gottlieb wrote a feature for the conservative editorial page of The Wall Street Journal, where he called for a "reckoning" when it comes to the impasse between state laws legalizing cannabis and the policy of federal prohibition that outlaws cannabis but is largely unenforced.

-In that op-ed, Scott Gottlieb called for a pathway toward federal legalization of cannabis that would allow, among other reforms, easier access to the compound for research.
+In that op-ed, Scott Gottlieb called for a pathway toward federal legalization of cannabis that would allow, among other reforms, easier access to the compound for research while exerting stricter and more uniform regulation over products.

 In January 2020, Scott Gottlieb wrote several articles warning about the spread of COVID-19 in the United States.

-Scott Gottlieb examined the systemic shortcomings of the US response to the COVID-19 pandemic in his new book, Uncontrolled Spread: Why COVID-19 Crushed Us and How We Can Defeat the Next Pandemic, which was released on September 21,2021.
+Scott Gottlieb examined the systemic shortcomings of the US response to the COVID-19 pandemic in his new book, Uncontrolled Spread: Why COVID-19 Crushed Us and How We Can Defeat the Next Pandemic, which was released on September 21,2021 by HarperCollins.